London Drum

 Stations on the route: Hyde Park Corner ➜ Knightsbridge ➜ South Kensington [change train] South Kensington ➜ Gloucester Road ➜ High Street Kensington ➜ Notting Hill Gate ➜ Bayswater ➜ Paddington

-Strikes and closures on the Piccadilly and Circle
+Closures on the Piccadilly and Circle line

-First and last train times on the Piccadilly line
+First and last train times

 Alternative routes include Hyde Park Corner to Lancaster Gate, Hyde Park Corner to Edgware Road and Hyde Park Corner to Bayswater

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Hyde Park Corner station is not wheelchair accessible
+Hyde Park Corner is not wheelchair accessible

-The Elizabeth line at Paddington station is wheelchair accessible, and has step-free access from the street to the train.
+The Elizabeth line at Paddington is wheelchair accessible, and has step-free access from the street to the train.
 The Bakerloo, Circle (coming from Hammersmith) and Hammersmith & City lines only have step-free access from the street to the platform, and there may be a step up or gap to the train.
 The Circle (heading towards Edgware Road) and District lines are not wheelchair accessible

-Hyde Park Corner station entrance – The Knightsbridge entrances and the booking hall are on the level, but you must use two flights of stairs from the Hyde Park Corner entrances (2x14 steps down), or two flights of stairs from the Grosvenor Place entrance (21 steps down +5 steps down).
+Hyde Park Corner entrance – The Knightsbridge entrances and the booking hall are on the level, but you must use two flights of stairs from the Hyde Park Corner entrances (2x14 steps down), or two flights of stairs from the Grosvenor Place entrance (21 steps down +5 steps down).
 After that you must use an escalator down to the platforms.
 If you want to avoid the escalator then you can use eight flights of stairs (3 steps down +7x17 steps down)

-Paddington station exit – There’s an escalator between the Bakerloo line platforms and the exit (or four flights of 18 stairs).
+Paddington exit – There’s an escalator between the Bakerloo line platforms and the exit (or four flights of 18 stairs).
 There’s a lift between the eastbound Circle/District platforms heading towards Edgware Road and the exit, and the Circle/H&C platforms heading to/from Hammersmith and the exit

 1. From Paddington take the Circle Line